Reserve your spot now for the one-day writers workshop in New York City on advanced strategies on making it in the publishing world!

 Marcela Landres is the author of the e-book How Editors Think: The Real Reason They Rejected You, and is the publisher of Latinidad, an award-winning e-zine which was chosen as one of the 101 Best Web Sites for Writers by Writer's Digest Magazine.
 She speaks frequently for organizations such as the New York Round Table Writers’ Conference, Columbia University, and The National Association of Latino Arts and Culture.

 For an additional charge of $30, you can reserve a 15-minute private consultation with any of the speakers.
-Book writers should submit no more than 10 double-spaced pages of a manuscript plus a one-page synopsis by Friday 10/24, so it can be forwarded well in advance to Ms. Landres (she does not accept poetry or children’s books) or Ms. Brooks.
+Book writers should submit no more than 10 double-spaced pages of a manuscript plus a one-page synopsis by Jan.
+12, so it can be forwarded well in advance to Ms. Landres (she does not accept poetry or children’s books) or Ms. Robinson.
 Journalists should submit to Mr. Geffner their query letters and/or resumes of no more than one page, or a story of no more than 10 pages double-spaced.
 You should include your name, mailing address, phone number and e-mail address on the first page of each piece of work.

 These one-on-one sessions are open only to workshop attendees!